eikeconsulting/Sockethead/README.md

 * `NextForTimes` - Returns an IEnumerable of random integers up to a maximum value, with the number of integers determined by a specified count.
 * `UniqueNextForTimes` - Returns an IEnumerable of unique random integers up to a maximum value, with the number of integers determined by a specified count.

+#### Json Extensions
+* `ToJson` - Converts an input object to its JSON representation using the Newtonsoft.Json library, with indentation and camel-cased property names.
+If the input object is null, the method returns null.
+* `Deserialize` - Deserializes a JSON string input to an object of type T using the Newtonsoft.Json library.
+If the input string is null, the method returns the default value of type T.

 ### Utilities

 #### Date Utils